 How did you discover what you were going through?

-I remembered hearing of TSW on the internet in 2016 or 2017.
+I remembered hearing of TSW Syndrome on the internet in 2016 or 2017.
 But at the time I could not comprehend NOT needing to use steroids, so it passed by my head.
-I then started researching RSS and TSA during 2020 when I went through multiple major flare ups.
+I then started researching RSS (Red Skin Syndrome) and TSA (Topical Steroid Addiction) during 2020 when I went through multiple major flare ups.
 I noticed I needed to use WAY more emollients to even function, and that’s when I knew that something was very wrong.
 I started researching TSW more and found ITSAN, ScratchThat, and a bevy of YouTube videos, before finally deciding to go cold turkey on January 6th, 2022.

 What kind of help during TSW do you wish from the medical community?

 I am not sure if they could have even done anything to help me speed up the process.
 I did NOT want to replace my steroid addiction with another form of medication, so I’m glad that I was able to heal completely naturally.
 I just wish that this was medically recognised from doctors so it’s not such a major disruption to life and work.
 But the best support from the medical community is just prevention – I wish my doctors had been aware of steroid addiction before prescribing me more and more, and even dismissing my concerns about using steroids for that long.